-Fractional calculus (FC) as an extension of ordinary calculus has 300 years old history.
+Fractional calculus (FC) as an extension of ordinary calculus has a 300 years old history.
 FC was initiated by Leibniz and L'Hospital as a result of a correspondence which lasted several months in 1695.
 Both Leibniz and L'Hospital, aware of ordinary calculus, raised the question of a noninteger differentiation (order n = 1/2) for simple functions.
-Fractional derivatives were subsequently mentioned, in one context or the other, by (for example) Euler in 1730, Lagrange in 1772, Laplace in 1812, Lacroix in 1819, Fourier in 1822, Riemann in 1847, Green in 1859, Holmgren in 1865, Grunwald in 1867, Letnikov in 1868, Sonini in 1869, Laurent in 1884, Nekrassov in 1888, Krug in 1890, and Weyl in 1919, etc. [29].
-In that way, the theory of the fractional-order derivative was developed mainly in the 19th century.
-Since 19th century, as a foundation of fractional geometry and fractional dynamics, the theory of FO, the theory of FC and FDEs and application research in particular, have been developed rapidly in the world.
+Subsequent mention of fractional derivatives was made, in some context or the other by (for example) Euler in 1730, Lagrange in 1772, Laplace in 1812, Lacroix in 1819, Fourier in 1822, Riemann in 1847, Green in 1859, Holmgren in 1865, Grunwald in 1867, Letnikov in 1868, Sonini in 1869, Laurent in 1884, Nekrassov in 1888, Krug in 1890, and Weyl in 1919, etc. [29].
+In that way, the theory of fractional-order derivative was developed mainly in the 19th century.
+Since from 19th century as a foundation of fractional geometry and fractional dynamics, the theory of FO, in particular, the theory of FC and FDEs and researches of application have been developed rapidly in the world.
 The modern epoch started in 1974 when a consistent formalism of the fractional calculus has been developed by Oldham and Spanier, [4], and later Podlubny, [6].
-Applications of FC are very wide nowadays, in rheology, viscoelasticity, acoustics, optics, chemical physics, robotics, control theory dynamical systems, electrical engineering. bioengineering, etc. [4-12].
+Applications of FC are very wide nowadays, in rheology, viscoelasticity, acoustics, optics, chemical physics, robotics, control theory of dynamical systems, electrical engineering, bioengineering and so on, [4-12].
 In fact, real world processes generally or most likely are fractional order systems.
-The main reason for the success of FC applications is that these new fractional-order models are more accurate than integerorder models, i.e. there are more degrees of freedom in the fractional order model.
+The main reason for the success of applications FC is that these new fractional-order models are more accurate than integer-order models, i.e. there are more degrees of freedom in the fractional order model.
 Furthermore, fractional derivatives provide an excellent instrument for the description of memory and hereditary properties of various materials and processes due to the existence of a "memory" term in a model.
-This memory term insures the history and its impact to the present and future.
-A typical example of a noninteger (fractional) order system is the voltage-current relation of a semi-infinite lossy transmission line [17] or diffusion of the heat through a semi-infinite solid, where heat flow is equal to the half-derivative of the temperature [6].
-In his 700 page-long book on Calculus, 1819 Lacroix [30] developed the formula for the n-th derivative of $y = x^m$ , m - is a positive integer, $D^n x^m = \frac{m!}{(m-n)!} x^{m-n}$ where $n (\leq m)$ is an integer.
-Replacing the factorial symbol by the Gamma function, he further obtained the formula for the fractional derivative where $\alpha$ and $\beta$ are fractional numbers and the Gamma function $\Gamma(z)$ is defined for z > 0 by the so-called Euler integral of the second kind:
+This memory term insure the history and its impact to the present and future.
+A typical example of a non-integer (fractional) order system is the voltage-current relation of a semi-infinite lossy transmission line [17] or diffusion of the heat through a semi-infinite solid, where heat flow is equal to the halfderivative of the temperature [6].
+In his 700 pages long book on Calculus, 1819 Lacroix [30] developed the formula for the n-th derivative of $y = x^m$, m - is a positive integer, $D^n x^m = \frac{m!}{(m-n)!} x^{m-n}$ where $n (\leq m)$ is an integer.
+Replacing the factorial symbol by the where α and β are fractional numbers and Gamma function $\Gamma(z)$ is defined for z > 0 by the so-called Euler integral of the second kind: